-Our map provides a “big picture” narrative, grounded in hard-data gathered from over 1600+ bills across all 50 U.S. states, which shows anti-Muslim bigotry is not an isolated phenomenon; it frequently overlaps with prejudices directed towards other communities.
-In other words, anti-Muslim prejudice isn’t a “Muslim” problem, it’s everyone’s problem.
-Or as Dr. Martin Luther King once said, “Injustice anywhere is a threat to justice everywhere.”
+Our map provides a big picture narrative, grounded in hard data gathered from over 3100 bills across all 50 U.S. states, which shows anti-Muslim bigotry is not an isolated phenomenon; it frequently overlaps with prejudices directed toward other communities.
+In other words, anti-Muslim prejudice isn’t just a problem for Muslims — it’s a problem for all Americans.

 This data visualization map allows you to quickly review the links between legislation targeting a number of historically marginalized communities on a state-by-state level.
-All the bills listed are taken from regular legislative sessions in all 50 U.S. state legislatures between 2011 and 2015.
+All the bills listed are taken from regular legislative sessions in all 50 U.S. state legislatures between 2011 and 2017.